Tunji17/actvt-docs/docs/remote-server/overview.md

 The installation takes approximately 3-5 minutes and handles all configuration automatically.

+See [Installation Modes](installation-modes.md) for detailed explanation of auto-detection and mode selection.

 ### Option 2: Manual Installation

 For advanced users who prefer manual control, follow the step-by-step guides below.